 The paralegal provides assistance in the representation of death sentenced clients in federal habeas corpus proceedings.
 The paralegal’s duties include: extensive document analysis, including the location, assembly, summarization, compilation of documents; maintenance of document management database; extensive use of computer software; assistance in case preparation and incarceration issues; assistance in the drafting of habeas pleadings, including motions and petitions; assistance in collaboration with outside consultants/experts, investigators, attorneys and clients; and assistance to attorneys in file organization, preparation and exhibits for evidentiary proceedings.
 The paralegal also assists with client contact; interviewing witnesses; providing litigation support services using advanced software programs;and other duties as assigned.
 This position may require work on holidays, evenings, and weekends, as the nature of the cases require.
 Frequent and extended travel also may be required.
 The full position qualifications statement with position description is available upon request.

 Persons may apply by forwarding a letter of interest (mentioning announcement number 17-15), a résumé, references, and representative writing sample to: Maureen Scott Franco, Federal Public Defender, Western District of Texas, 727 E. César E. Chávez Boulevard, Suite B-207, San Antonio, Texas 78206-1278.
 No electronically submitted applications will be considered.
 For applicants with disabilities, this organization provides reasonable accommodations, which are decided on a case-by-case basis.
 To request a reasonable accommodation for any part of the application or interview process, contact Personnel Administrator, Victoria B. Longoria, at (210) 472-6700.
-Position announced September 19, 2017; open until filled.
+More than one position may be filled from this announcement.
+Position originally announced September 19, 2017, modified and re-announced December 21, 2017; subject to the availability of funds, and is open until filled.

 Federal Public Defender is an equal-opportunity employer.